 - 1. Auto parts and supply. - 2.
 Gasoline, oil, and liquefied petroleum gas including outside sales. - 3.
 Bail Bond Office.
 Criteria for the approval of a Conditional Use Permit to allow a Bail Bond Office: - a.
 Shall be located on a collector or higher street classification. - b.
 Shall not be permitted on a block face with more than 30 percent residential. - c.
 Shall not be located within 500 feet of another bail bond office. - d.
 The number of employees shall be limited to 5. - e.
 The hours of operation shall be limited to 7:00 am to 10:00 pm. - 3.
-Existing non-conforming uses are to be treated as approved conditional uses, with the exception of commercial parking lots.
+Existing non-conforming uses and uses that become non-conforming with the adoption of this Plan are to be treated as approved conditional uses, with the exception of commercial parking lots.